 In order to get to Russia, brick tea was first transported by steamer from Hankou to Vladivostok through the Yangtze and Shanghai, or from Hankou to Kyakhta through Shanghai, Tianjin, Tongzhou, Kalgan (also known as Zhangjiakou), and Urga in Central Asia.
 It would then be transported overland on camel or ox carts to Siberia and inland Russia.
 So much tea was transported through this route that it became known as the ‘Tea Road’ or the Siberian Route, and the tea transported as the ‘Russian Caravan’ blend.

-On its way to Russia, through Mongolia, Siberia, and Central Asia, brick tea was used as currency – as is also noted on the label on the tea brick with Bogdonoff’s initials.
-Its weight was standardised (approx. 1.2kg) and it was easily measurable, thus it was perfectly apt for this use.
-Some tea bricks (like the one in image four) were even ridged in order that they could easily be used as smaller measures of value.
+On its way to Russia, through Mongolia, Siberia, and Central Asia, brick tea was used as currency – as is also noted on the label on 1927.84.
+Its weight was standardised (approx. 1.2kg) and it was easily measurable; thus it was apt for this use.
+Some tea bricks (like the one in figure three) were even ridged in order that they could easily be used as smaller measures of value.

 Once it got to Russia, brick tea would be used as a beverage.
 Consumers would break a small piece from the whole brick, ground it to fine powder, and then mix it with hot water.
 In ancient China, the broken piece would be roasted over fire before it was ground to fine powder, to get rid of any mould or insect manifestation that may have occurred.
 Consumers in ancient China would also froth the powdered tea with a whisk before serving.
 In Mongolia, Tibet, and parts of Central Asia, brick tea was also used as food, mixed with salt, butter, cream, milk, flour, and grains such as barley.
 Whilst it was consumed as both food and beverage in these regions, in Russia brick tea was consumed solely as a beverage.